NBA Rumors: Los Angeles Lakers Could Be Carmelo Anthony’s Last Chance At An NBA Roster

 Anthony has been trying for months to find a new NBA team, so if the Lakers were to sign him it could be his last chance at making — and staying — on an NBA roster.

 It’s not clear exactly what role Carmelo Anthony might play with the Los Angeles Lakers.
 He had previously scoffed at the idea of coming of the bench, but that is the role he would likely play with the Lakers.
-If Anthony would be willing to embrace being a role player, he would likely be effective in adding some scoring touch to the Lakers’ second unit.
+If Anthony would be willing to embrace being a role player, he would likely be effective in adding a scoring touch to the Lakers’ second unit.

 .@Cuse_MBB Head Coach @therealboeheim told @TheFrankIsola and @Scalabrine that Carmelo Anthony can still be a contributor on a championship contender. pic.twitter.com/MFGsEyEE0y